We were the first Sequential Authorised Service Centre in Britain & Europe.

 A second attempt was made later with a larger case, still using the SSM chipset.
 This version was not marketed, the whereabouts of the few made appear not to be known.
 Soon afterwards the REV 3 came out with a Curtis chipset.

-Pro-One Pro One, Sequential's first monophonic analogue synthesiser.
+Pro One, Sequential's first monophonic analogue synthesiser.

 Although it has a good sound, liked by players, it is hard to see as a classic.
 Their first budget model, included here as it has a place in the company's history.

 'Cheap & nasty' in construction for the period, cosmetic & external control parts were not to their previous standard.
+This enabled a low selling price.

 Obviously intended for those who could not afford a Minimoog or Odyssey.
 The wisdom of Sequential entering this market area is debatable.